Christmas Songs (Bad Religion EP)

-Christmas Songs is the third EP album by California punk rock band Bad Religion, released October 29, 2013 on Epitaph Records.
+Christmas Songs is the third EP album by American punk rock band Bad Religion, released October 29, 2013, on Epitaph Records.
 It is their first full-length Christmas album, featuring eight covers of seasonal songs and an "Andy Wallace mix" version of "American Jesus".
 This is also the first Bad Religion album not to feature Greg Hetson on guitar since 1983's Into the Unknown, although he appears on "American Jesus", and the first time they recorded as a five-piece since 2000's The New America.
 Christmas Songs is also Bad Religion's final release with Brooks Wackerman on drums.

 Background

 Although Bad Religion had played many Christmas songs in the past, mostly during the KROQ Almost Acoustic Christmas shows, the band had reportedly turned down offers to release a Christmas album.
 After three days of speculation, the official announcement of Christmas Songs came via Epitaph press release on September 10, 2013.
 20% of the proceeds from Christmas Songs will go to SNAP (Survivors Network of those Abused by Priests).